SoftSimu/SymPhas/README.md

   > Models **cannot** be associated or selected by string names in an installation that does not have `MODEL_CALL_FUNCTION` configured.

-- `BASIC_STENCILS` When this is true, configures the build so that only a small subset of stencils are allowed in the model selection, rather than all the stencils.
+- `AVAILABLE_STENCILS_BASIC_ONLY` When this is true, configures the build so that only a small subset of stencils are allowed in the model selection, rather than all the stencils.
 By compiling with all the stencils, the compile times will dramatically increase, because a concrete type is generated for each stencil-model combination.
+True by default.

+- `AVAILABLE_STENCILS_AUTOGENERATION` When this is true, stencils will automatically be generated for all derivatives needed for the models included int the build.
 False by default.

+- `AVAILABLE_DIMENSIONS` Specifies the dimensions ( that are made available when compiling the solvers.
+Activates the definitions `AVAILABLE_STENCIL_ACCURACY_*D` corresponding to the dimension chosen.
+Also specifies the dimension that can be chosen when selecting a model.
+Specifying only a single dimension will speed up compilation times.
+This value is `2` by default.

 - `MODEL_INCLUDE_HEADER_NAME` The name of the file containing the model definitions.
 If model definitions are distributed between multiple header files, then this file will include each one in order to combine all model definitions.
 This is empty by default.